1941–42 Washington Huskies men's basketball team

 The 1941–42 Washington Huskies men's basketball team represented the University of Washington for the 1941–42 NCAA college basketball season.
 Led by 22nd-year head coach Hec Edmundson, the Huskies were members of the Pacific Coast Conference and played their home games on campus at the UW Pavilion in Seattle, Washington.

-The Huskies were 18–7 overall in the regular season and 10–6 in conference play; second in the Northern division.
+The Huskies were 18–7 overall in the regular season and 10–6 in conference play.
+They placed second in the Northern division.